credpath/credpath.github.io/_pages/about.md

   - /about.html
 ---

-I graduated from Fordham University in 2017 with a BSc in Mathematics and Economics.
-I'm currently at PhD student at UC San Diego.
+I am an Economics PhD Student at the University of California, San Diego.
+My research interests are in applied micro/metrics, in particular economics of the household, health, education, and crime.